 Pro Tip: Tirana’s old-town guesthouses (Hotel Vila 15, Hotel Boutique Kotoni) put a folded blanket on the floor without being asked.
 The Rogner and Hilton don’t — bring your own dog bed if you want one in those rooms.

-Where can your dog actually run free in Albania?
+Where can your dog actually run off-leash in Albania?

-The Albanian Riviera — Ksamil, Dhërmi, Himarë, Borsh — has long stretches of unmonitored beach where dogs run off-leash, especially shoulder season.
-Tirana’s Grand Park (Parku i Madh, about 230 hectares / 570 acres) is the city’s best urban dog walk, with morning regulars who all know each other.
-For hiking, Theth and Valbona national parks are spectacular but expose you to livestock guardian dogs and the occasional wild horse on the high pass.
+The Albanian Riviera — Ksamil, Dhërmi, Himarë, Borsh — has long stretches of unmonitored beach where dogs run off-leash, especially in shoulder season.
+Tirana’s Grand Park (Parku i Madh, about 570 acres / 230 hectares) is the city’s best urban dog walk, with morning regulars who all know each other.
+For hiking, Theth and Valbona national parks are stellar but put you in livestock-guardian-dog territory.

 Specific spots worth the drive: